-- To see all of the incomplete transactions, press the INBOUND LIST (F3) button. - This function key option shows the details of an incoming truck on the scale.
+- 1. To see all the incomplete transactions, press the INBOUND LIST (F3) button. - This function key option shows the details of an incoming truck on the scale. - 2.
+Press the UP and DOWN ARROW button to select the correct transaction.